The Goldman Sachs Group Inc. (GS): Skating on Thin Ice? We Know the Answer

-The Goldman Sachs Group Inc. (NYSE:GS) went up by 0.95% from its latest closing price compared to the recent 1-year high of $352.42.
-The company’s stock price has collected 0.86% of gains in the last five trading sessions.
+The Goldman Sachs Group Inc. (NYSE:GS) went down by -0.94% from its latest closing price compared to the recent 1-year high of $356.85.
+The company’s stock price has collected -4.73% of loss in the last five trading sessions.
+Barron’s reported 11 hours ago that Digital Ocean Hits Rough Seas in IPO

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.